sybrew/the-seo-framework/readme.txt

 			* Yoast SEO is still checked for.
 		* Sitemaps: Simple Wp Sitemap ([abandoned](https://wordpress.org/plugins/simple-wp-sitemap/)).
 * **Note:**
-	* Transient `tsf_sitemap_5_%`, where % changes per blog, is no longer used.
+	* Transient `tsf_sitemap_5_%`, where % changes per blog ID and language, is no longer used.
 This transient should clear automatically.
-	* Transient `tsf_exclude_1_%`, where % changes per blog, is no longer used.
+	* Transient `tsf_exclude_1_%`, where % changes per blog ID and language, is no longer used.
 This transient will be deleted on upgrade.

 **For translators:**